 My Lords, I thank my noble friend very much.
 The position on possible criminal charges remains outstanding, so I must be careful what I say in that regard.
 I do not think the cause has been established, as it were, by a court of law.
 My noble friend is right that there are wider considerations here, and they will certainly inform the Hackitt review on safety requirements, in which we are engaged.
 It is of course not just on buildings that Dame Judith has reported.
 We have a very wide-ranging response to the safety considerations, which will inform our process in many other areas as well.

 My Lords, I want to make a general comment to the Government.
-Coming from a plastic manufacturing background, I was staggered to read in the newspapers that weekend that plastics were used to encase buildings.
+Coming from a plastics manufacturing background, I was staggered to read in the newspapers that weekend that plastics were used to encase buildings.
 I say to the Minister: beware of experts.
-Based on my plastic manufacturing experience, I would have been very concerned by that.
+Based on my plastics manufacturing experience, I would have been very concerned by that.
 Please can the Government check on these experts?

 My Lords, over the years the fire brigade has been a key factor in planning.
 That has changed dramatically.
 To what degree has the fire service been involved in looking at not just cladding but electrics—mentioned earlier—and escape methods?
 Can the law be changed in such a way that the fire brigade will always be brought in at the early stages of planning, when life was a safer bet?